 Capping

 Capping is a term used to describe the partial or complete separation of the top or bottom crowns of a tablet from the main body of the tablet [1].
-In another word, capping is a laminar splitting along the edge of the crown or band of a compressed tablet [2].
+In other words, capping is a laminar splitting along the edge of the crown or band of a compressed tablet [2].
 Generally, capping is a common tablet defect during tablet manufacturing.

 Causes and Remedies for capping of tablets associated with the formulation